-Quantitative indicators Quantitative data relating to cost- effectiveness or scalability.
+Quantitative indicators Quantitative data relating to cost-effectiveness or scalability.
 Computational performance measures.
 External performance measures (e.g., employment, sales, turnover, profits associated).
 Customer numbers, clickstream data or download figures.
 Documentary evidence Documented changes to public policy / legislation / regulations / guidelines.
 New professional codes and standards.
 Licences awarded and brought to market.
-Patents awarded and realised in a suitable implemented form.
+Generation of royalties from licensed patents.
 Engagements Commercial adoption of new technology, process, knowledge or concept.
 Application or incorporation in professional best practice, training and continuing development materials.
 Evidence of policy or public debate.
-Independent testimony • Formal acknowledgements/testimonials of and/or evaluations by relevant beneficiaries, bodies and organisations.
+Independent testimony Formal acknowledgements/testimonials of and/or evaluations by relevant beneficiaries, bodies and organisations.
+Reviews and citations Citations and reviews outside the academic literature, such as in policy, regulatory and practice documents.
+Citations in reports and white papers of technology consulting firms.